 Day 10: Cusco City

 Day 11: Departure Day

-The Peru Hike & Amazon tour starts with an arrival to the airport of Lima where our Representative awaits you holding a sheet with your name to take you to your hotel afterwards.
+The Peru Hike and Jungle tours starts with an arrival to the airport of Lima where our Representative awaits you holding a sheet with your name to take you to your hotel afterwards.